joaomrbaltazar/PROPAN/Publications/ReadMe.md

 # Conference Papers:

 J. Baltazar, J.A.C.
+Falcão de Campos.
+Potential Flow Modelling of Ducted Propellers With Blunt Trailing Edge Duct Using a Panel Method.
+Proceedings of the Sixth International Symposium on Marine Propulsors, Rome, Italy, 2019. https://www.researchgate.net/publication/333644755_Potential_Flow_Modelling_of_Ducted_Propellers_With_Blunt_Trailing_Edge_Duct_Using_a_Panel_Method

+J. Baltazar, J.A.C.
+Falcão de Campos, J. Bosschers, D. Rijpkema.
+Recent Developments in Computational Methods for the Analysis of Ducted Propellers in Open Water.
+Proceedings of the 32nd Symposium on Naval Hydrodynamics, Hamburg, Germany, 2018. https://www.researchgate.net/publication/328289353_Recent_Developments_in_Computational_Methods_for_the_Analysis_of_Ducted_Propellers_in_Open_Water

+J. Baltazar, D. Rijpkema, J.A.C.
 Falcão de Campos, J. Bosschers.
+Prediction of the Open-Water Performance of Ducted Propellers With a Panel Method.
+Proceedings of the Fifth International Symposium on Marine Propulsors, Espoo, Finland, 2017. https://www.researchgate.net/publication/317688626_Prediction_of_the_Open-Water_Performance_of_Ducted_Propellers_With_a_Panel_Method

+J. Baltazar, J.A.C.
+Falcão de Campos.
+An Iteratively Coupled Solution Method for Unsteady Sheet Cavitation Prediction on Marine Propellers Using BEM.
+Proceedings of the 12th International Conference on Hydrodynamics, Egmond aan Zee, the Netherlands, 2016. https://www.researchgate.net/publication/308514894_An_Iteratively_Coupled_Solution_Method_for_Unsteady_Sheet_Cavitation_Prediction_on_Marine_Propellers_Using_BEM

+J. Baltazar, J.A.C.
+Falcão de Campos.
+Prediction of Unsteady Sheet Cavitation on Marine Current Turbines With a Boundary Element Method.
+Proceedings of the 6th International Conference on Mechanics and Materials in DesignAt: Ponta Delgada, Azores, Portugal, 2015. https://www.researchgate.net/publication/280776847_Prediction_of_Unsteady_Sheet_Cavitation_on_Marine_Current_Turbines_With_a_Boundary_Element_Method

+J. Baltazar, J.A.C.
+Falcão de Campos, J. Bosschers.
 Potential Flow Modelling of Ducted Propellers With a Panel Method.
 Proceedings of the Fourth International Symposium on Marine Propulsors, Austin, Texas, USA, 2015. https://www.researchgate.net/publication/278705367_Potential_Flow_Modelling_of_Ducted_Propellers_With_a_Panel_Method

+J. Baltazar, J.A.C.
+Falcão de Campos.
+A Comparison of Panel Method and RANS Calculations for a Horizontal Axis Marine Current Turbine.
+Proceedings of the 11th World Congress on Computational Mechanics (WCCM XI)-6th.
+European Conference on Computational Fluid Dynamics (ECFD VI), Barcelona, Spain, 2014. https://www.researchgate.net/publication/319703241_A_Comparison_of_Panel_Method_and_RANS_Calculations_for_a_Horizontal_Axis_Marine_Current_Turbine

 J. Baltazar, D. Rijpkema, J.A.C.
 Falcão de Campos, J. Bosschers.
 A Comparison of Panel Method and RANS Calculations for a Ducted Propeller System in Open-Water.
 Proceedings in Third International Symposium on Marine Propulsors, Launceston, Tasmania, Australia, 2013. https://www.researchgate.net/publication/268686643_A_Comparison_of_Panel_Method_and_RANS_Calculations_for_a_Ducted_Propeller_System_in_Open-Water

 J. Baltazar, J.A.C.
 Falcão de Campos.
 An Iteratively Coupled Solution Method for Partial and Super-Cavitation Prediction on Marine Propellers Using BEM.
 Proceedings of the 10th International Conference on Hydrodynamics, St. Petersburg, Russia, 2012. https://www.researchgate.net/publication/269222839_An_Iteratively_Coupled_Solution_Method_for_Partial_and_Super-Cavitation_Prediction_on_Marine_Propellers_Using_BEM

+J. Baltazar, J.A.C.
+Falcão de Campos.
+Prediction of Sheet Cavitation on Marine Current Turbines With a Boundary Element Method.
+Proceedings of the ASME 31st International Conference on Ocean, Offshore and Arctic Engineering, Rio de Janeiro, Brazil, 2012. https://www.researchgate.net/publication/269035717_Prediction_of_Sheet_Cavitation_on_Marine_Current_Turbines_With_a_Boundary_Element_Method

 J. Baltazar, J. Machado, J.A.C.
 Falcão de Campos.
 Hydrodynamic Design and Analysis of Horizontal Axis Marine Current Turbines With Lifting Line and Panel Methods.
 Proceedings of the 30th International Conference on Ocean, Offshore and Arctic Engineering, Rotterdam, The Netherlands, 2011. https://www.researchgate.net/publication/268745009_Hydrodynamic_Design_and_Analysis_of_Horizontal_Axis_Marine_Current_Turbines_With_Lifting_Line_and_Panel_Methods